• Skip to primary navigation

 beef and noodles cooked in the instant Pot

 You can also serve it on spooned over top of mashed potatoes!
-If you choose this route, either of these recipes would be GREAT:
+If you choose this route, any of these mashed potato recipes would be GREAT:

 Storing